-to share quality data with each IRF that may be used to support quality improvement efforts; and to share quality data about each IRF, which may assist consumers and family members in making decisions about where to receive IRF care.
+1) to share quality data with each IRF that may be used to support quality improvement efforts; and

+2) to share quality data about each IRF with the public, which may assist consumers and family members in making decisions about where to receive IRF care.

-As part of the IRF QRP, IRFs have been able to view data for this quality measure in their confidential feedback reports, which may be used for quality improvement, since April 2017.
+As part of the IRF QRP, IRFs have been able to view data for this quality measure in their confidential feedback reports, which may be used for quality improvement, since April 2018.